 As a guide, you travel a lot, but you also bring other travelers to your home town.
 Do you have a preference?

 On the one hand I will never stop traveling.
-Working as a Rick Steves tour guide leading Barcelona & Madrid and Basque Country of Spain & France groups, I just love to travel with new friends and share experiences all over Spain.
+Working as a Rick Steves tour guide leading Barcelona & Madrid tours and Basque Country tours, I just love to travel with new friends and share experiences all over Spain.
 On another hand, it is really satisfying to become a local expert and show the cultural legacy of my city to Americans and Canadians.
 I love Madrid — and I love to show you that.

 We hear that you can sing opera like a professional.
 Tell us about that.
 Did you once have a career singing?